 Like this post?

 If you like this post then also check the other Act-On hacks about website event tracking and video tracking in Act-On.
-If you have any question or remarks you can post them below.
+If you have any question or remarks you can mail me.
 I will try to answer them as good as possible.